 In January 2016, two putative securities class action complaints were filed against the Company and its top executives in the United States District Court for the Central District of California.
 On March 29, 2016, the court consolidated these actions under the caption Ford v.
 Natural Health Trends Corp., Case No. 2:16-cv-00255-TJH-AFMx, appointed two Lead Plaintiffs, Mahn Dao and Juan Wang, and appointed the Rosen Law Firm and Levi & Korsinsky LLP as co-Lead Counsel for the purported class.
-On April 2, 2018, the court approved a class-wide settlement of the action in the amount of \$1.75 million, which will be fully funded by the Company's insurers.
+On April 2, 2018, the court approved a class-wide settlement of the action in the amount of \$1.75 million, which was fully funded by the Company's insurers.
+On April 6, 2018, the court entered a Final Judgment and Order of Dismissal With Prejudice.